General Questions about Lead in Water

 In 1994 Portland completed a corrosion control study that indicated raising the pH to 9.0 and adjusting alkalinity to 20 mg/L may provide additional reduction of lead in water.
 The Portland City Council directed the Water Bureau to look at alternative methods to reduce exposure to lead.
 The result is Portland’s current compliance program.

 In 2014, in anticipation of changes to the water system, the Portland Water Bureau secured funding to begin a water quality corrosion study.
 The data gathering phase of this study concluded in November 2016.
 Preliminary results indicate that treatment improvements would reduce the levels of lead in water.
-As a result, a Corrosion Control Treatment Pilot study began in March 2017.
-This is the first step in the design and construction of a new treatment plant.
+As a result, Portland has begun the process of improving corrosion control treatment that will be in place no later then Spring 2022.
 More information can be found on our Treatment page.